 The school encourages healthy competition.
-BIST is a member of the Bangkok International Schools Athletic Conference (BISAC) and Federation of British International Schools in Asia (FOBISIA), and it fields sports teams in football, athletics, T-Ball, swimming, basketball and golf for inter-school tournaments; all students represent their house in annual sporting events.
-BIST also enters teams for the academic competition, the World Scholar’s Cup.
+BIST is a member of the Bangkok International Schools Athletic Conference (BISAC) and Federation of British International Schools in Asia (FOBISIA), and it fields sports teams in football, athletics, T-Ball, swimming, basketball, and golf for inter-school tournaments; all students represent their house in annual sporting events.
+BIST also enters teams for the World Scholar’s Cup, an academic competition.

 School excursions include Thai culture trips, residential camps for Year 4 upwards, and camping on the school grounds for Year 3 classes.
 Year 10 students can take part in the Duke of Edinburgh's International Award.
 The school also runs Intensive English Camps and an Intensive English and Adventure Camp every summer.

-BIST offers flexible day, weekly or full boarding options for students aged nine upwards at its two boarding houses on the Windsor Park campus – Windsor House for boys and Tudor House for girls are home to around 180 boarders.
-Communal facilities include a TV room, games room and study room.
-As well as offering supervised homework and tutoring sessions, the school runs a programme of afternoon activities, sports clubs and weekend trips.
+BIST offers flexible day, weekly, or full boarding options for students aged 9 upwards at its two boarding houses on the Windsor Park campus – Windsor House for boys and Tudor House for girls are home to around 180 boarders.
+Communal facilities include a TV room, games room, and study room.
+As well as offering supervised homework and tutoring sessions, the school runs a programme of afternoon activities, sports clubs, and weekend trips.

 Admission and fees

 BIST is a selective school, and the application procedure includes assessment tests in non-verbal reasoning and English (including reading and comprehension) and an interview.

 Fees are mid-range for Thai international schools: THB 391,950 for Year 2, THB 508,740 for Year 7, and THB 522,990 for Year 12.
 There is also a compulsory meals fee of THB 11 (927 per term).

 The school offers scholarships to all students aged 6 to 18 years for excellence in academia, sport, music, and drama.